IvanC-IT/Patch_Date_Time/README.md

 # Patch_Date_Time
-This code allows the construction of a tool that can modify the system dates.
+This tool allows the construction of a tool that can modify the system dates.

 # Usage

-Change the time and date your system.
+You just have to choose the time and data you want to enter.